- 3 minutes

 - You can mitigate this risk by setting up a forward contract with your bank - a contract to buy or sell currencies at an agreed exchange rate on a particular date in the future.

-How to build your model - and adjust it
+How to build your export business model

 - You can sell direct, use a distributor, use an agent or enter a joint venture – just remember to evolve your strategy as your business grows.